Table of Contents

 To better understand Malachi 4:5- 6, we must keep in mind that some of the Jews of later times expected a return to earth of Elijah himself (John 1:21).
 However, this is a prophecy of someone who was to come in “the spirit and power” of Elijah (Luke 1:17), that is, who would preach a message similar to that of Elijah.

-And before the second advent of Christ, a similar work will also be done by those who preach the three angels’ messages to the world (Revelation 14:6-12).
+Before the second advent of Christ, a similar work will also be done by those who preach the three angels’ messages to the world (Revelation 14:6-12).
 The message here foretold would be a message leading to true repentance, and many would “turn to the Lord their God” (Luke 1:16).

 In His service,